-- 19 Other assault outside the survey's coverage - 39 Sexual offence outside the survey's coverage - Possibly theft but could have been loss/possibly attempted theft, but could have been innocent - 49 Other robbery or theft from the person outside the survey's coverage - Possible attempted housebreaking (insufficient evidence to be sure) - Other housebreaking, attempted housebreaking, theft in a dwelling, falling outside the survey's coverage - Theft of milk bottles from outside dwelling - Possible theft, possible lost property - 69 Other theft/attempted theft falling outside survey's coverage - 79 Attempted theft falling outside survey's coverage - 87 Possibly vandalism/possibly accidental damage/nuisance with no damage - 88 Attempted vandalism (no damage actually achieved) - 89 Other vandalism outside survey's coverage - 95 Outside reference period - 98 Incident occurred outside Scotland - 99 Other threats/intimidation outside survey's coverage
+- 19 Other assault outside the survey's coverage - 39 Sexual offence outside the survey's coverage - 48 Possibly theft but could have been loss/possibly attempted theft, but could have been innocent - 49 Other robbery or theft from the person outside the survey's coverage - 54 Possible attempted housebreaking (insufficient evidence to be sure) - 59 Other housebreaking, attempted housebreaking, theft in a dwelling, falling outside the survey's coverage - 66 Theft of milk bottles from outside dwelling - 68 Possible theft, possible lost property - 69 Other theft/attempted theft falling outside survey's coverage - 87 Possibly vandalism/possibly accidental damage/nuisance with no damage - 88 Attempted vandalism (no damage actually achieved) - 89 Other vandalism outside survey's coverage - 95 Outside reference period - 98 Incident occurred outside Scotland - 99 Other threats/intimidation outside survey's coverage property damaged and the respondent has been threatened), you should try to get to an in-scope code rather than an out of scope code.
+In some cases, this may require you to ignore the part of the incident that does not involve the respondent.
+However, do be careful with this, as some offence codes cover the other members of the household and some do not.
+Non-household members, however, are always out of scope.